robinsingh-ai/AutomataVerse/README.md

 - **Nondeterministic Finite Automaton (NFA)** - Experiment with multiple possible state transitions
 - **Pushdown Automaton (PDA)** - Understand stack-based computation with visual stack representation
 - **Turing Machine (TM)** - Explore the power of Turing Machines with multi-tape support and intuitive tape visualization
+- **Finite State Machine (FSM)** - Moore and Mealy machines with output visualization

+### Cloud Features
+- **Cloud Save** - Save your automata designs securely to the cloud and access them from anywhere
+- **Sharing** - Generate shareable links to your automata designs for easy collaboration
+- **JSON Import/Export** - Load and save machines using JSON format for easy backup and migration

+### Interactive Testing
+- Test your machines with custom input strings
+- Watch state transitions in real-time with step-by-step visualization
+- Visualize computation paths in all automata types

+### User Profiles
+- Create your personal profile to manage all your saved machines
+- Track your learning progress
+- Customize your learning experience

 ### Learning Resources
 - Comprehensive tutorials on automata theory
 - Interactive demonstrations with explanations
 - Step-by-step guides for building and understanding different automata models

-### User Profiles
-- Save your automata designs
-- Track your learning progress
-- Customize your learning experience

 ## Simulators in Detail